openkruise/kruise/docs/proposals/20210719-resourcedistribution.md

     type: kubernetes.io/service-account-token
     data:
       extra: YmFyCg==
-  wirtePolicy: strict #strict for default, or use [`overwrite`, 'ignore']
   targets: # options: ["cluster", "namespaces", "workloadLabelSelector", "namespaceLabelSelector"]
-    all: #all namespaces will be selected, except for kube-system, kube-public and the listed namespaces.
+    allButExceptedNamespaces: #all namespaces will be selected, except for kube-system, kube-public and the listed namespaces.
        - exception: some-ignored-ns-1
        - exception: some-ignored-ns-2
 - Status: #written by `ResourceDistribution` automatically if resource distribution failed.